aaronbriel/gensum/README.md

 ## Algorithm
 1. Append counts or the number of rows to add for each classifier value are first calculated with a ceiling threshold.
 Namely, if a given classifier value has 1000 rows and the ceiling is 100, its append count will be 0.

 2. For each classifier value it then completes a loop from an append index range to the append count specified for that given value.
-The append index is stored to allow for multi processing.

 3. Generative summarization is completed for a specified size subset of all rows that uniquely have the given classifier value.
-If multiprocessing is set, the call to generative summarization is stored in a task array later passed to a sub-routine that runs the calls in parallel using the [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) library, vastly reducing runtime.

-4. Each summarization is appended to a new dataframe with the respective classifier value.
+4. Each summarization is parsed into sentences and appended to a new dataframe with the respective classifier value.

 ## Installation
 ### Via pip